Phaneron97/R-workshop/README.md

 1. Add R extension for VS Code
 2. Add R Debugger for VS Code
 3. Reboot vsCode
+4. Run R in the terminal, then run the following commands to install the R kernel:
+   * `install.packages('IRkernel') # run in any R environment`
+   * `IRkernel::installspec() # Required in jupyter notebook`

 ### RStudio
 1. Download RStudio Desktop IDE from link: https://posit.co/download/rstudio-desktop/